-The AIDArc Workshop is intended to bring together researchers, scientists and practitioners across academia and industry, to share early discoveries, successful examples, and opinions on opportunities and challenges regarding utilizing AI to assist computer system designs.
+The AIDArc Workshop is intended to bring together researchers, scientists and practitioners across academia and industry, to share early discoveries, successful examples, and opinions on opportunities and challenges regarding utilizing AI to assist computer architecture designs.
 Research along this line may potentially transform the way computers are designed and optimized.
-It may also lead to interesting “self-evolving architecture”, where AI helps to speed up computer systems which, in turn, are used to speed up the AI.
+It may also lead to interesting “self-evolving architecture”, where AI helps to speed up computers which, in turn, are used to speed up the AI.

 Topics of submitted papers include, but not limited to, the exploration of artificial intelligence in assisting the design and optimization of:

 – Various components of computer system architecture, e.g., branch predictor, cache, memory, I/O, interconnection networks, etc.

 – Various design objectives of computer system architecture, e.g., power/energy, performance, resource, reliability, security, etc.

 – Different types of computer architectures and systems, e.g., embedded/mobile/wearable devices, CPUs, GPUs, special-purpose accelerators, datacenters, HPCs, etc.